tediousjs/tedious-connection-pool/README.md

 ## Installation

     npm install tedious-connection-pool

+##Description
+The only difference from the regular tedious API is how the connection is obtained and released.
+Rather than creating a connection and then closing it when finished, acquire a connection from the pool and release it when finished.
+Releasing resets the connection and makes in available for another use.

+Once the Tedious Connection object has been acquired, the tedious API can be used with the connection as normal.

 ## Example
-The only difference from the regular tedious API is how the connection is obtained and released.
-Once a Connection object has been acquired, the tedious API can be used with the connection as normal.

 ```javascript
 var ConnectionPool = require('tedious-connection-pool');